Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • a response to the selection criteria

-You must include an indicative overview of the range of titles you wish to introduce to the North American market with your application.
+You must include an indicative overview of the range of adult titles you wish to introduce to the North American market with your application.

 No other supporting material or budget is required.